Astra Militarum Artillery – Earthshaker Cannons

-With it’s ludicrous range and heavy hitting Earthshaker Cannon, you will be hitting almost any unit on the table.
+With its ludicrous range and heavy hitting Earthshaker Cannon, you will be hitting almost any unit on the table.
 With Str 9, all regular vehicles and monsters will be wounded on 3’s and the toughest monsters will be wounded on 4’s.
-The AP -3 also allows you to punch through most of the armor save for vehicles.
+The AP -3 also allows you to punch through most of the armour save for vehicles.

 You will never hit with more than 6 attacks.
 So you can never kill that 10 man squad of Space Marines with a single Earthshaker, and on average you will only kill 2 models.
-Let me show you how this works on a well armored vehicle though.
+Let me show you how this works on a well-armoured vehicle though.

-So let’s use Cadian Shocks’ MathHammer App and see how this stacks up to standard vehicle.
+So let’s use Cadian Shocks’ MathHammer App and see how this stacks up to a standard vehicle.